Speak with a safari expert

 Clockwise, from the top left: a sportive lemur (Lepilemur sp.), a bamboo lemur (Hapalemur sp.), a sportive lemur (Lepilemur sp.) and a tiny common brown lemur (Eulemur fulvus)

-The most popular theory is that early lemurs exist due to “sweepstakes dispersal” – a chance event that allowed an animal species to cross a massive geological barrier, in this case, the Mozambique channel.
+The most popular theory is that early lemurs existed due to “sweepstakes dispersal” – a chance event that allowed an animal species to cross a massive geological barrier, in this case, the Mozambique channel.
 At some point, the lemur ancestors (which likely would have been relatively small) found themselves adrift at sea on a raft of plant material, perhaps due to a severe tropical storm or flood.
-Recent evidence indicates that ocean currents at the time moved towards Madagascar and the island itself would have been slightly closer than its current position, making the journey relatively easy to survive for a small primate, especially one that could have entered a state of torpor.
+Recent evidence indicates that ocean currents at the time moved toward Madagascar, and the island itself would have been slightly closer to its current position, making the journey relatively easy for a small primate to survive, especially one that could have entered a state of torpor.

 lemurs